 Having a chronic illness is difficult.
 Sometimes I’m in control of my illness and other times I sink into despair and that’s okay.
-There is so much in life I want to accomplish, so much I experiences I want to repeat.
+There is so much in life I want to accomplish, so much I experience I want to repeat.
 I never know when I’ll have a good day or when my symptoms will return, that makes it difficult to plan things in advance.
-Even planning an outing on a good day, will most probably finish early because pain will have surged and I have to stop.
+Even planning an outing on a good day, will most probably finish early because the pain will have surged and I have to stop.

 I still have a lot to learn and a lot of adaptation and acceptance to work on.
 My journey is only beginning.
 I know I have to learn the following: